hmoyen/Num-rico/README.md

 # Inertial Measurement Unit (IMU) Data Processing

 This repository contains code and documentation for processing data from an Inertial Measurement Unit (IMU) sensor to estimate the state of a moving object.
 The project utilizes numerical techniques such as numerical integration, Runge-Kutta method, numerical quadrature, and cubic spline interpolation to estimate the position, velocity, and orientation of the object based on IMU data.
+It is a simplified model, we didn't include noise yet.

 ## Table of Contents